 Map of the Paris Arrondissements, Wikimedia by Eric Gaba & Mark Craft

 The City of Light is equally La Ville des Quartiers — the city of neighborhoods.
-Paris is made up of so many charming districts, each with nice hotels, that it might be hard for the visitor to choose where to stay and which hotel to book.
+Paris is made up of so many charming districts, each with delightful hotels, that it might be hard for the visitor to choose where to stay and which hotel to book.
 That's where where our curated Guide to Where to Stay in Paris comes in handy.
 We share the five best neighborhoods for the visitor to call home and pick out the top-rated hotels in each one.
 Bon voyage and bon séjour.

 Courtyard of the Louvre Museum, 1st Arrondissement, photo Wikimedia by Benh Lieu Song